O'Ryan Lab

 LAB MEMBERS

-Principal Investigator (PI): Dr Colleen O`Ryan
+Principal Investigator (PI): Associate Professor Colleen O`Ryan

 I started my career in Molecular Evolution in a group (University of Cape Town) that had a strong interest in mitochondrial function and evolution.
 Here I completed my PhD in Evolutionary and Population Genetics, which was followed by a postdoctoral fellowship at the Institute of Zoology (University College, London, UK).
 I have published in the fields of evolutionary, population and behavioural genetics using a range of molecular approaches in combination with demography, behavioural and life-history traits.
 My research shifted focus in 2014 to examine the association of ASD with epigenetic loci and to understand the molecular pathways that underpin ASD.
 I am currently an academic in the Department of Molecular and Cell Biology, University of Cape Town (UCT).